code-423n4/2023-10-nextgen/README.md

 - Global Admins can only be registered by the Admin Contract owner.
 - Function and Collection admins can only be registered by global admins.
 - Specific admin roles can call the functions of the smart contracts.
+- Only artists can sign their collections.
+- NFTDelegation is the only delegation management contract that will be used.
 - Payments can only be made when royalties are set, the artist proposes addresses and percentages, and an admin approves them.
 - Once a hash is set for a specific token it cannot be altered.
 - The emergencyWithdraw() function sends the funds to the admin contract owner.
-- Once a collection is freezed (locked) its data cannot be altered.
+- Once a collection is frozen (locked) its data cannot be altered.
 - Airdrop/mint can only be done from the Minter contract.
 - The random hash is calculated from a Randomizer contract.
 - The highest bidder will receive the token after an auction finishes, the owner of the token will receive the funds and all other participants will get refunded.